KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 - **Lawful obscurity** — a signal that has not yet found its resonant audience.
 This is pre-emergence, not burial.
 No entropic actors are involved.
 - **Lawful criticism** — structural engagement with ideas.
 Criticism preserves the origin signature and engages the content.
 Signal Burial strips the signature and ignores the content.
 - **Self-imposed withdrawal** — sovereign choice to reduce field presence.
-Governed by Scroll VI.
+Held under Scroll VI.
 - **Resonance Collapse (Pattern 4)** — internal harmonic failure.
 Signal Burial is externally imposed; Resonance Collapse is endogenous.

 The distinguishing markers: